 top of page

-APUS' Exoplanet Research Program is the latest development for student research.
-These are newly discovered planets around other stars and to date, over 5,000 have been discovered by space observatories such as Kepler and TESS.
-We are conducting follow-up observations to assist in delineating the orbital and physical properties of these worlds.
-Exoplanets are a hot topic in the field of astronomy and an exciting area of research where our observatory can contribute original data to science.
-Various methods are utilized to detect these strange worlds to better understand the process of planet evolution, from formation to maturity.
-Studying exoplanets enables researchers to observe their interaction within their star systems, and compare their characteristics to our own Solar System.
+The APUS Exoplanet Research Program is the latest development for student research.
+These are newly discovered planets around other stars, and to date, over 5,000 have been discovered by space observatories such as Kepler and TESS.
+We are conducting follow-up observations to help delineate the orbital and physical properties of these worlds.
+Exoplanets are a hot topic in the field of astronomy and an exciting area of research where our observatory can contribute original data to the scientific community.
+Various methods are employed to detect these unusual worlds, enabling a deeper understanding of the planet evolution process, from formation to maturity.

 exoplan1.png